truecharts/website/docs/manual/FAQ.md

 ## Isn't there more documentation for a chart?

 If it's not on our website or the discord, we (sadly) do not.
 There might be other sources for documentation however!
-It's of no value to ask about it, because if we had, it would already be there...
+If you'd like to create a guide for the website, please submit a PR on [this](https://github.com/truecharts/website/tree/main/docs/charts) repo!

 ## I would like another application to be added, how do I get it?

-Please file an issue on [Github](https://github.com/truecharts/charts) about it, after checking to make sure it isn't requested already.
+First, please verify that an issue on [GitHub](https://github.com/truecharts/charts) for this same application hasn't already been created.
+If there's no request for the application, please create a [new issue]([url](https://github.com/truecharts/charts/issues/new?assignees=&labels=New-App&template=app_request.yaml&title=%5BAdd%5D%3A+)).
 Keep in mind, that a request for an app is not guaranteed to be added.
-Request is only there for developers to know what people would like to see added.
+The requests are only tracked so developers know what people would like to see added.
+Upvote applications that you'd like to added!

 ## How do I know if there are Breaking Changes?

 TrueCharts uses Semantic Versioning on the aspects of the chart that TrueCharts has changed.
-Some upstream **containers** use `latest` tags or poor versioning schemes so updates aren't always clear if they contain breaking changes, but be sure to check the **changelog** for each chart before updating.
+Some upstream **containers** use `latest` tags or poor versioning schemes so updates aren't always clear if they contain breaking changes.
+Be sure to check the **changelog** for each chart before updating.

 ## How do I tell that this update is a Major and potentially breaking change?